 Due to the popularity of NFTs on platforms like OpenSea, the mainnet has become overloaded with transactions, pushing fees up, higher, and higher.
 This resulted in a cost barrier for sending and receiving payment using the Ethereum network.

-Gas fees are well over $100 per transaction, as at writing.
+Gas fees are well over $100 per transaction, as of writing.
 If you're buying and selling NFTs for thousands or millions of dollars, the fee is relatively small.
-For everyday transactions, like moving some Ethereum from one wallet to another, the fees are extremely high.
+For everyday transactions, like moving some Ethereum from one Eth desktop or mobile device to another, the fees are high.

-Gas fees aren't the only issue with using Ethereum for transactions.
+Gas fees aren't the only issue with using an Ethereum account for transactions.
 Scalability is another issue for Ethereum right now is that its blockchain bandwidth has hit its ceiling.